Sjors/nado-book/taproot/activation.md

 ### The Earliest Soft Forks

-Although the term didn't yet exist, in those early days, there were many soft forks, mostly related to closing security holes in the early prototype.^[For a long list, see: <https://blog.bitmex.com/bitcoins-consensus-forks/>] In 2013, there was even an accidental soft fork, and in 2015 there was a near-miss accidental soft fork due to OpenSSL changes (which we covered in chapter @sec:libsecp).
+Although the term didn't yet exist - Satoshi spoke of _"lightly" enforced_ - in those early days, there were many soft forks, mostly related to closing security holes in the early prototype.^[For a long list, see: <https://blog.bitmex.com/bitcoins-consensus-forks/>] In 2013, there was even an accidental soft fork, and in 2015 there was a near-miss accidental soft fork due to OpenSSL changes (which we covered in chapter @sec:libsecp).

 They mostly used a block height as their method of activation.
 In other words, you'd say, "From this moment forward, this new rule shall apply."
 And you'd announce that in advance, giving people plenty of time to upgrade.
 For a "secret" soft fork, you'd simply insist that people upgrade, explaining the reason afterward.